 If surgery is the best choice, be aware that there are always potential risks during surgery, especially from infections and anaesthetic.
 However, the list of risks grows longer because the procedure is carried out on one of your pet’s moving parts that’s also a weight bearing part.

-The list of risks include:
+The list of risks for your Pomeranian include:

-If a pin is inserted into your pet to assist with the task of holding the joint in position.
+If a pin is inserted into your Pom to assist with the task of holding the joint in position.
 The pin may move and that means more surgery to take it out.
 At the pin’s site, an abscess (also called a seroma) may be created and either surgery or drainage is needed.

 A repair may collapse.

-After your beloved pet Pomeranian has undergone surgery, he’s not allowed to jump or run for approx. two months because that’s the length of time needed to fully stabilise your pet’s health once more.
+After your Pomeranian has undergone surgery, he’s not allowed to jump or run for approx. two months because that’s the length of time needed to fully stabilise your pet’s health once more.
 It’s nearly impossible to prevent your dog from being physically active so the repair may easily break down during that “restful” period.

 Failed surgical procedure.